-ENGIE formally Keepmoat Regeneration has set up a fund with Northamptonshire Community Foundation to support groups delivering education, training and social enterprise activities in Northampton.
+ENGIE has set up a fund with Northamptonshire Community Foundation to support groups delivering education, training and social enterprise activities in Northampton.

-For the next twelve months, Engie will be supporting the communities of Spring Boroughs and Kings Heath via their regeneration programme in partnership with Northampton Partnership Homes.
+For the next twelve months, Engie will be supporting the communities of Thorplands and Kings Heath via their regeneration programme in partnership with Northampton Partnership Homes.

-As part of their commitment to building stronger communities, Engie would like to invite groups in Spring Boroughs and Kings Heath to apply for up to £5,000 to support education, training and social enterprise activities.
+As part of their commitment to building stronger communities, Engie would like to invite groups in Thorplands and Kings Heath to apply for up to £5,000 to support education, training and social enterprise activities.

 The fund is open to charities, community groups and social enterprise businesses working in these specific areas.

 As part of the application process, applicants will be invited to attend the panel to discuss their application in more detail.
 Details of the date and time of the panel will be given once the written application has been assessed.